Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/README.md

 # Disable Chromium's and Chrome's Developer Mode Extension Warning Popup & Elision WWW/HTTPS Hiding & Debugging Extension Popup
 **Download** it in the [release section](https://github.com/Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/releases).
 The patterns and patches auto-update with the `patterns.xml`.
+The [.NET 5 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) is required.

 ## Supported browsers
 See below for the custom paths (commandline option).